pamgene/uka_shiny_operator/README.md

 ##### Description

-`upstream_kinase_analysis_shiny_operator` is an application that allows users to converts a list of peptides into a list of kinases.
+`upstream_kinase_analysis_shiny_operator` is an application that allows users to convert a list of peptides into a list of kinases.

 ##### Usage